Hassi34/aps-fault-detection/README.md

   dvc repro
 ```
 ## Conclusion<a id='conclusion-'></a>
-This project is production ready to use the similar use cases and it will provide the automated and orchesrated production ready pipelines(Training & Serving)
+This project is production ready to be used for the similar use cases and it will provide the automated and orchesrated production ready pipelines(Training & Serving)
 #### **Thank you for visiting 🙏 If you find this project useful then don't forget to star the repo ✨⭐🤖**<br><br>

 #### **📃 License**